Chit1998/ScannerLibrary-QR-code-scanner-and-barcode-scannner/README.md

         }
     }
 ```
-## if you use 3.0 section then no need to use 3.1 and 3.2 section and use 3.1 section then use 3.2 also, no need 3.0 section
+## If you use 3.0 section then no need to use 3.1 and 3.2 section and use 3.1 section then use 3.2 also, no need 3.0 section

 ## 4. Add activity in your manifest
 ```gradle